Monday, April 27, 2009

 i have complied everything i came up with in my research for this anti plague recipe that has great success...

-i included all the recipes and this way you can choose the one that fits your needs the best. at the bottom of the blog you will find the links from where i found this information and of course, a disclaimer. i am not a dr,
+with the onset of yet another possible pandemic, the swine flu that is gaining victims exponentially, i thought it was high time to get a batch of this vinegar going. i included all the recipes and this way you can choose the one that fits your needs the best. at the bottom of the blog you will find the links from where i found this information and of course, a disclaimer. i am not a dr,

 never claimed to be one.